10kh-at-rb/poodr/README.md

 * What keypresses do you respond to? `this.shortcuts`?
 * Will you please duplicate this array? `this._dup`

-I think the `this.head` and `this.shortcuts` are defensible because though they are not directly related to the responsibility of the class, the way the class is structured, it would not be able to fulfill it's responsibility without them.
+I think the `this.head` and `this.shortcuts` are defensible even though they are not directly related to the responsibility of the class, the way the class is structured, it would not be able to fulfill it's responsibility without them.

 It needs to know the shortcuts to be able know what direction the user wants it to move.
 The `head` method is a little weirder but it's needed because it's how the snake is able to `addSegment` which it also needs to `move`.
-I also think it makes sense for the snake to be one who is responsible for giving a copy of its head.
+I also think it makes sense for the Charlie to be one who is responsible for giving a copy of his head.

 Duplicating an array is harder to defend.
-Duplicating an array is not something a snake needs to know how to do.
-This something that we should think about removing from the `Snake` class moving to it's own class.
+Duplicating an array is not something Charlie needs to know how to do.
+This is something that we should think about removing from the `Snake` class and moving to it's own class.

 But before we do that ...

 ### How de we know when to make design decisions?
 Before we go around creating classes all over the place we need to consider that it might be better to do nothing.
 It is clear what the class does(__T__), it's small enough that any change would not be much work(__R__), it could be reused as a moving-growing-thing somewhere else(__U__) and though not a perfect model for future classes it's pretty close(__E__).

-So I'm going to keep it in the `Snake` class but make it obvious that it doesn't really belong there for future maintainers(especially me).
+So I'm going to keep the `dup` method in the `Snake` class but make it obvious that it doesn't really belong there for future maintainers(especially me).

 So the `Snake` now looks like: